geryb-bg/gery-web/blog/WebUSB/article.md

 One thing you may be thinking right now is, why are there so many seemingly random numbers in this code?

-Well, they are not random, they all come from somewhere:
+Well, they are not random, they all come from somewhere, usually the device or vendor specifications, here is how you can find them:

 - **Vendor ID** and/or **product ID**: These can be found in different ways based on your operating system or you can check [this list](http://www.linux-usb.org/usb.ids) and see if the device you have is in there.
 - **Configuration** and **interface**: If you have the data sheet for your USB device then these should be listed in there.
 If you do not, you can start at 0 and try a few different numbers.
 The WebUSB API gives you an error saying that the configuration/interface does not exist.
 If you receive this error you increase the number by 1 and try again until you find the correct number.